 Although the Eastern and Western Districts of Virginia give considerable deference to the plaintiff’s choice of forum, that deference is not without exceptions.
 When a business has a mandatory forum selection clause, or when the facts and matters in controversy have little or no connection to Virginia, a dismissal or transfer can sometimes be easily obtained.
 In the absence of the above factors, obtaining a transfer requires that the out-of-state business show significant inconvenience and burden to witnesses or parties if the case remained in Virginia, along with other factors.

 Another situation non-Virginia businesses sometimes encounter is a party improperly filing a lawsuit in Virginia as a tactic or ploy, sometimes called “forum shopping.”
 Such practices are disfavored, especially when a parallel related matter is pending in a state court in the defendant business’s home forum.
 In these cases, the federal court may stay the Virginia case under the Colorado River doctrine.
 See Colorado River v.
 United States, 424 U.S. 800 (1976).
 Link http://caselaw.findlaw.com/us-supreme-court/424/800.html

-General Counsel, P.C. has extensive experience with venue transfer motions in Virginia.
-When appropriate, we work with non-Virginia businesses to efficiently and effectively get cases dismissed or transferred out of Virginia.
+Contact a litigation lawyer at General Counsel, P.C., we have extensive experience with venue transfer motions in Virginia.
+When appropriate, our litigation lawyer works with non-Virginia businesses to efficiently and effectively get cases dismissed or transferred out of Virginia.

 General Counsel, P.C.
 Litigation Group